SatyaRaghuNandan/BigData-Interview-Prep/Meta/346. Moving Average from Data Stream/Variant.md

+# // VARIANT: What if you had to return a resulting array of the averages of each subarray of size, "size"?

 Here is the **Java equivalent** of your C++ program for computing **averages of each subarray of size `k`**, including:

 * ✅ Full conversion with meaningful variable names